Voidarkin/Voidarkin/README.md

-- 👋 Hi, I’m @Voidarkin also known as Josh
+- 👋 Hi, I’m @Voidarkin also known as Void, Red, or Josh.
-- 👀 I’m interested in game development, programing, and games
+- 👀 I’m interested in game development, programing, games, TTRPGs, Webcomics, Manga, etc..
-- 🌱 I’m currently learning game development
+- 🌱 I graduated with honors from Game Development, specializing in programming.
 - 💞️ I’m looking to collaborate on projects.
 I have skills in many aspects of game development from programming to modelling.
-- 📫 How to reach me Joshua_Griffis@outlook.com
+- 📫 You can reach me at Joshua_Griffis@outlook.com

 <!---
 Voidarkin/Voidarkin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.